-“Should I adopt intranet software with collaboration tools or just go with the public social network platforms?”
+“Should I adopt a collaboration tool or just go with the public social network platforms?”

 There is no doubt that public social network platforms have created a collaborative culture.
 People now feel the need and understand the value of online collaboration in everything they do.

-On the good side, this has given birth to social intranet software with collaboration tools, as employees and customers demand the same experience at work.
+On the good side, this has given birth to the social collaboration tool, as employees and customers demand the same experience at work.

 On the flip side, some organizations have adopted public facing platforms like Facebook for internal collaboration, challenging IT demands for privacy, security, and compliance.

 The decision of whether to adopt a collaborative intranet platform or a public platform (like Facebook) is of concern especially when an organization is limited by finances, time, and skill sets.
-While public platforms generally come with little to no overhead costs, are easy to implement, and pervasive, an intranet solution is built for true collaboration and goes beyond the basic online collaboration offered by public social networks.
+While public platforms generally come with little to no overhead costs, are easy to implement, and pervasive, an intranet solution is built as a tru collaboration tool and goes beyond the basic online collaboration offered by public social networks.

 The risks of adopting public platforms for business collaboration.